-Once you’ve got your brand spanking new yoga mat, you’ll want try to get a sling to roll up the mat tightly and transport it to the studio and back.
-Slings are great because they’re affordable, lightweight, and functional.
-You just fasten the attachments and toss the yoga mat over your shoulder.
+Once you’ve got your brand spanking new yoga mat, you’ll want to get a sling to roll up the mat tightly and transport it to the studio and back.
+Yoga slings may also be referred to as yoga mat carriers or yoga mat straps (not to be confused with stretching straps).

-Yoga Mat Sling Basics
+Yoga Mat Carrying Strap Basics

 Yoga mat slings or carriers can be made from various materials and can have buckles, Velcro straps, or other types of attachments.
 They can also range in length from 3 to 6 feet.
 Since they’re all different, look for one with good reviews that meets your needs.